Defence standard packaging

 Topple test

-Not only does this help protect the products within the packaging, but depending on the weight or shape of the packaging, this test can help outline and prevent injury during handling.
+- Test Q: The topple test primarily assesses potential damage from bending or shock.
+Not only does this help protect the products within the packaging, but, depending on the packaging’s weight or shape, this test can also help outline and prevent injury during handling.

 Rolling test